timvieira/semirings/README.md

 Semirings are a powerful abstraction for dynamic programming algorithms.

-From an overview of semirings, please see chapter 3.3 for
+From an overview of semirings, please see chapter 3.3 of

 [Automating the Analysis and Improvement of Dynamic Programming Algorithms with Applications to Natural Language Processing](http://timvieira.github.io/doc/2023-timv-dissertation.pdf).
 Tim Vieira.